Algebraic structures on typed decorated rooted trees: Abstract

 \section{Abstract}

 Typed decorated trees are used by Bruned, Hairer and Zambotti to give a description of a renormalisation process on stochastic PDEs.
 We here study the algebraic structures on these objects: multiple prelie algebras and related operads (generalizing a result by Chapoton and Livernet), noncommutative and cocommutative Hopf algebras (generalizing Grossman and Larson's construction), commutative and noncocommutative Hopf algebras (generalizing Connes and Kreimer's construction), bialgebras in cointeraction (generalizing Calaque, Ebrahimi-Fard and Manchon's result).
-We also define families of morphisms and in particular we prove that any Connes-Kreimer Hopf algebra of typed and decorated trees is isomorphic to a Connes-Kreimer Hopf algebra of non typed and decorated trees (the set of decorations of vertices being bigger), trough a contraction process.
+We also define families of morphisms and in particular we prove that any Connes-Kreimer Hopf algebra of typed and decorated trees is isomorphic to a Connes-Kreimer Hopf algebra of non--typed and decorated trees (the set of decorations of vertices being bigger), through a contraction process, and finally obtain the Bruned-Hairer-Zambotti construction as a subquotient.